rcushen/rcushen.github.io/_posts/2019-05-21-econometric-analysis-suicide.md

 title: "Econometric Analysis of Suicide Rates"
 date: 2019-05-21 12:00 +1000
 categories: econometrics
 excerpt: An exploration of suicide rates and how they vary across demographic cohorts.
+Linear regression is used to model the relationship between suicide rates and per capita GDP, and a small positive effect is found.
 ---

+*In this post, I analyse a dataset describing suicide rates and how they vary across demographic cohorts.
+Linear regression is used to model the relationship between suicide rates and per capita GDP, and a small positive effect is found.*

 # An Econometric Analysis of Suicide Rates